Bank of England under pressure to aggressively raise rates

 The World Bank last week downgraded its outlook for the global economy and raised concerns about the return of “stagflation” — the combination of high inflation and sluggish growth last seen in the 1980s.

-Federal Reserve Chairman Jerome Powell acknowledged the challenges facing monetary policy makers when he spoke to reporters on Wednesday.
+Federal Reserve Chairman Jerome Powell acknowledged the challenges facing monetary policymakers when he spoke to reporters Wednesday.

 “This is an extraordinarily unusual time, and we really don’t have a template or any experience of a situation like this,” he said.
 “And so, I think we have to be humble about our ability to understand the data. … We need to see more data.
 We need to be a little bit patient.”